hyperledger/aries-mediator-service/afj/README.md

 **🧐 Pro Tip**

-To connect to the mediator from a local container, such as the devContainer, when the mediator is using localhost, use the address `host.docker.internal:3001`:.
+To connect to the mediator from a local container, such as the devContainer, when the mediator is using `localhost`, use the address `host.docker.internal:3001`:.

 ```console
 curl http://host.docker.internal:3001/invitation